pikepdf/pikepdf/docs/topics/streams.rst

   It is not a fillable PDF form (although a fillable PDF form could involve Form XObjects).

+(Python) stream
+  A stream is another name for a file object or file-like object, as described in the Python :mod:`io` module.

 Reading stream objects
 ----------------------